 We report the defense performance on AGNEWS in Table~\ref{AGNEWS_result}.
-As we can observe in this table, on the base model BERT, \OURS{} outperforms all adversarial training techniques (ASCC, FreeLB, and InfoBERT) and the randomized smoothing method, SAFER.
-The robustness of \OURS{} is comparable to TMD's robustness and slightly lower than the robustness of another randomized-smoothing defense, RanMASK.
+As we can observe in this table, on the base model BERT, \OURS{} outperforms all adversarial training techniques (ASCC, FreeLB, and InfoBERT) and the randomized smoothing method, SAFER. \iclr{\OURS{} is consistently in the top-3 robust defenses; the robustness of \OURS{} and TMD are within 1-2\% of each other, while they are generally both lower than the robustness of another randomized-smoothing defense, RanMASK.
 However, the clean accuracy in RanMASK drops significantly, approximately 4\%, while the clean accuracy in \OURS{} is guaranteed to be within 1\% of the base model.
 Note that, all of the evaluated textual defenses require access to the training data.
-On the base model RoBERTa, \OURS{} achieves similar robustness to the best defenses, but without the additional computational overhead (see supplementary material for the computational overhead experiment) or access to the training data.
+On the base model RoBERTa, \OURS{} similarly achieves a top-3 performance.}

-For IMDB's results in Table~\ref{IMDB_result}, we can observe similar robustness results. \OURS{} is effective against the attacks and achieves comparable results to the best defenses (SAFER and TMD).
+For IMDB's results in Table~\ref{IMDB_result}, we can observe similar robustness results. \iclr{TMD's performance is observed to be consistently better with RoBERTa-base}. \OURS{} is effective against the attacks and achieves comparable results to the best defenses (SAFER and TMD).